iconshot/untrue/README.md

 const tree = new Tree(document.body);

-// $ is a shorthand to represent nodes
+// $ is a shorthand to represent slots

 tree.mount($(App));
 ```